tiprankstipranks

 Economy & Political Environment - Risk 1

-Generally, our financial performance, and in particular the ability of borrowers to pay interest on and repay principal of outstanding loans and the value of the collateral securing those loans, as well as demand for loans and other products and services we offer, is very dependent on the business environment in the markets we operate in and the United States as a whole.
-Adverse economic conditions may result from a variety of factors, including domestic and global economic and political developments, including plateauing or decreasing economic growth and business activity, recessions, interest rates, inflation, pressures on the commercial real estate market, uncertainty regarding the U.S. government's debt limit, a potential U.S. government shutdown, recent stress in the banking sector, international conflict, civil unrest.
+Generally, our financial performance, and in particular the ability of borrowers to pay interest on and repay principal of outstanding loans and the value of the collateral securing those loans, as well as demand for loans and other products and services we offer, is very dependent on the business environment in the markets we operate in locally and the United States as a whole.
+Adverse economic conditions may result from a variety of factors, including domestic and global economic and political developments, such as plateauing or decreasing economic growth and business activity, high unemployment rates, recessions, fluctuations in interest rates, inflation, pressures on the commercial real estate market, uncertainty regarding the U.S. government's debt limit, U.S. Government fiscal and monitory policy, a potential U.S. government shutdown, recent stress in the banking sector, international conflict, civil unrest, and natural disasters.
 A favorable business environment is generally characterized by, among other factors, economic growth, efficient capital markets, low inflation, low unemployment, high business and investor confidence, and strong business earnings.
-Unfavorable or uncertain economic and market conditions can be caused by declines in economic growth, business activity or investor or business confidence; high unemployment, natural disasters; increases in inflation or interest rates; limitations on the availability or increases in the cost of credit and capital; or a combination of these or other factors.
 The occurrence of any of these conditions could have a material adverse effect on our financial condition and results of operations.

 Natural and Human Disruptions - Risk 1